 Ready to help

-How does Push determine if a password is leaked or weak?
+How does Push determine if a password is weak, leaked, or reused?

-Push uses a browser extension to identify when an employee is using a leaked or weak password to log into cloud apps.
+Push can identify when an employee is using a weak, leaked, or reused password to log into apps.

-If Push has identified a weak or leaked password, you’ll see a finding type of Weak password or Leaked password when viewing the employee’s details in the Push admin console.
+If Push has identified a password finding, you’ll see a finding type of Weak password, Leaked password, or Reused password when viewing the employee’s details in the Push admin console.
 These findings also appear on the Accounts page for individual app accounts.

 Employee slideout with security findings - KB 10066